do-adams/koa-react-ssr-example/README.md

 # Using React.js as a view engine in Koa

-One key advantage of using React.js versus string-based template entines is that React.js allow us to write view logic in a declarative style instead of just string replacement.
+One key advantage of using React.js versus string-based template engines is that React.js allow us to write view logic in a declarative way instead of just doing string replacement.

 Using a common JavaScript syntax and the paradigm behind "components" in React.js makes the web development interesting again.
-Also having the option to pre-process the view code we can provide some optimizations, ensure cross-compatibility and enjoy advanced features of JavaScript.
+Also having the ability to pre-process the view's source-code we can run some optimizations, ensure cross-compatibility and enjoy advanced features of JavaScript.

-The biggest problem that webpages with JavaScript-based views has is the huge Javascript file required to generate the final view.
-Even the pre-processing step is not enough when the code starts to get bigger and bigger.
+The biggest problem of webpages with JavaScript-based is the huge size of the bundled (pre-compiled) file required to generate the final view.
+Even the pre-processing step is not enough when the source-code starts to get bigger and bigger.

 There is some alternatives to deal with this problem.
 The most complex ones allows the code to be required dynamically so the initial bundled source-code is small ([Webpack's require.resolveWeak feature](https://webpack.js.org/api/module-methods/#require-resolveweak)).
+Nonetheless Webpack becomes hard to maintain, optimize and understand.

-In the following blogpost we explore some alternatives and how we structured [tokenfoundry.com](https://tokenfoundry.com) the best way possible.
+In the following blogpost we explore some alternatives and show how we structured [tokenfoundry.com](https://tokenfoundry.com).

 ## Alternatives